-Be thorough in your search, and get rid of any packaging or personalization that’s a giveaway it’s a regift.
+Be thorough in your search, and get rid of any packaging or personalization that will give away it’s a regift.

 5. Keep a catalog

 If you’re a serial regifter, track your inventory.
-Use a notebook or a computer spreadsheet to make a list of what the gift is, who it came from, and where you’re storing it in your house.
+Use a notebook or a computer spreadsheet to make a list of what the gift is, who it came from and where you are storing it in your house.

 Before shopping, consult your handy regifting list to see if you have anything that matches up with the recipient’s tastes.
-You might already have the perfect gift for them, saving time and money.
+You might already have the perfect gift, saving yourself time and money.

 6. Find the perfect recipient

-An easy test is to ask if the gift is something you would’ve picked out for them or that they’ve specifically asked for.
+An easy test is to ask yourself whether the gift is something you would have picked out for them anyway.
 If not, rethink your regifting choice.

 7. Go where regifting is encouraged

-Yankee Swaps with your friends and family or at the office are a great option for tossing your gift into the ring and increasing the chances it’ll find a happy owner.
-Parties like these might specifically say regifting is okay to keep costs down while making the swap more entertaining.
+A Yankee Swap with your friends or at the office is a great option for tossing your gift into the ring and increasing the chances it’ll find a happy owner.
+Parties like these might specifically allow regifting to keep costs down while making the swaps more entertaining.

 8. Wrap it right